unaihuete93/Tecnun-AIFun-2024/Labs/lab01.md

 5. Return to the terminal, ensure you are in the **sdk-client** folder, and enter the following command to run the program:

-    **C#**

-    ```
-    dotnet run
-    ```

     **Python**

     ```
     python sdk-client.py
     ```

 6. When prompted, enter some text and review the language that is detected by the service.
-For example, try entering "Goodbye", "Au revoir", and "Hasta la vista".
+For example, try entering "Goodbye", "Au revoir", and "Hasta la vista", or any longer sentence.
-7. When you have finished testing the application, enter "quit" to stop the program.

-> **Note**: Some languages that require Unicode character sets may not be recognized in this simple console application.
+## ACTION Lab 01

+**Upload an screenshot to ADI with the execution of the sdk-client program testing it with a sentence.**

 ## Clean up resources